richardun/active_directory/README.md

 puts ad_user.mail #=> ArgumentError: no id given
 </pre>

-----[ Net::LDAP::Filter ]----
+<h3>Net::LDAP::Filter</h3>
-You can pass any filter you can make in Net::LDAP::Filter along in the find.
+You can pass any filter you can make in Net::LDAP::Filter along in the find.<br />
-In this example, I have a couple of groups that a given user can be a member of.
+In this example, I have a couple of groups that a given user can be a member of.<br />
-If they are a member of either of the groups (memberOf) then a user will be returned.
+If they are a member of either of the groups (memberOf) then a user will be returned.<br />

 <pre>
 groups = ['CN=admins,OU=Security,OU=Groups,DC=Example,DC=Local', 'CN=HR,OU=Security,OU=Groups,DC=Example,DC=Local']